 La Salle’s Counseling and Family Therapy Master’s Programs have been training counselors and therapists since 1979.
 Its resources are extensive, and include the following:

-- Diverse faculty possessing a wide range of disciplinary expertise dedicated to teaching, scholarship, and service.
+- Diverse faculty possessing a wide range of disciplinary expertise dedicated to teaching, scholarship, and service, bringing their clinical and research experience into the classroom.

-- Connelly Library—a state-of-the-art library with extensive holdings in counseling and counselor education.
+- Connelly Library: a state-of-the-art library and learning commons with extensive holdings in counseling and counselor education.

 - An Assessment Laboratory that contains a wide variety of assessment materials and resources.